smartmeio/arancino-library/README.md

 ### begin
 ##### *void begin(int timeout)*
 ##### *void begin()*
 Start the communication with the Arancino Module.
+When communication starts, the begin sends the Arancino Library version for compatibility to be evaluated.

 ##### Parameters
 * **`timeout`**: represents the time that each command sent (via API call) will wait for a response.
 Otherwise the delayed command will be skipped.
 When the `begin` function is called w/o `timeout` it is assumed `100ms` as default value of timeout.